 Where is Westgate Grove located?

-Located off of Westgate Boulevard and Cameron Loop, Westgate Grove offers affordable 2-3 bedroom homes for income qualified families and individuals.
+Located off of Westgate Boulevard, between Cameron Loop and Davis Lane, Westgate Grove offers affordable homes for income qualified families and individuals.

 How many affordable homes are being built at Westgate Grove?